junction-labs/wineinfo/demo/05_argo_rollouts.md

       └──□ wineinfo-catalog-765b5c6499-mjrmb  Pod         ✔ Running  12s  ready:1/1
 ```

-We also switched to our buggy deployment to set up the demo.
+This also switched the running service to our buggy deployment.
 You can verify
 character encoding is once again borked:

 ![mojibake-homepage](./images/mojibake-search.jpg)